 Data collection for marketing research is a detailed process where a planned search for all relevant data is made by a researcher.
 The success of marketing research is contingent on the integrity and relevance of the data.
 And to a high degree, the quality of the data depends on the methods of data collection used.
-The selection and use of methods for conducting marketing research requires a great deal of experience and expertise in order to correctly gage suitability.
+The selection and use of methods for conducting marketing research require a great deal of experience and expertise in order to correctly gage suitability.

 These methods fall into two types of research categories, which are Qualitative Research and Quantitative Research.
 Qualitative Research is generally used to develop an initial understanding of the problem.
-It is non statistical in nature and the answers are derived from the data itself.
+It is non-statistical in nature and the answers are derived from the data itself.
 It is used in exploratory and descriptive research designs.
-Qualitative data can be procured through a variety of forms like interview transcripts; documents, diaries and notes made while observing.
-Quantitative Research on the other hand, quantifies the data and generalizes the results from the sample to the population.
+Qualitative data can be procured through a variety of forms like interview transcripts; documents, diaries, and notes made while observing.
+Quantitative Research, on the other hand, quantifies the data and generalizes the results from the sample to the population.

 There are two types of data:

 - Primary Data – Data that is collected first hand by the researcher.
 This data is specifically collected for the purpose of the study and addresses the current problem.
 This is original data that is collected by the researcher first hand.

 - Secondary Data – Data from other sources that has been already collected and is readily available.
 This data is less expensive and more quickly attainable from various published sources.
 Secondary data is extremely useful when primary data cannot be obtained at all.

 The challenge lies in the case of method selection for collecting primary data.
 The method has to be relevant and appropriate.
 This will be the most important decision prior to beginning market research.

 The market research process consists of 6 distinct steps:

 - Step 1 – Determine the research problem and objectives